DESIGN ANALYSIS: MATCH-3

 POSITIVE & NEGATIVE REINFORCEMENT

 This is negatively neutralised by giving the player a new board to deal with.
-And other examples of negative reinforcement could be of what we already spoke of, which are the +5 moves and the heart timers.

 SOCIAL NEEDS